J0914/MidnightOil/README.md

 # Welcome to the Midnight Oil ReadMe!

+## Summary
 Midnight Oil is an online learning companion app that allows you to create and organize notes as well as create custom flashcard decks to help you study!
+It was built using Python/Flask for the backend and React/Redux for the frontend.

+- Create an account
+- Log in and Log out
+- Log in as a guest via Demo User option
+- Create, edit or delete notebooks and notes
+- Create, edit or delete decks and flashcards
+- Utilize study mode to test yourself with a time limit!
+- Navigate to the notebooks dropdown menu to view/create/delete the current user's notebooks and create or select a note.
+- Navigate to the decks dropdown menu to create/view the current user's decks.

+## Structure Overview

+- Backend
+  - The backend of this app was built using Python and Flask utilizing SqlAlchemy to interact with a PostgreSQL database.
+The ReSTful convention was followed in all backend API routes.

+- Frontend
+  - The frontend of this app was built using React and Redux, utilizing CSS for styling.

 ## Landing Page